pyrex8/atari_pygame/README.md

 # atari.py
-python pygame module for aiding the creation of atari 2600 VCS like games with graphics and sound routines.
+The module atari.py was created as an aid for the creation of atari 2600 VCS like games with graphics and sound routines using python and pygame.

-This is not an emulator. atari.py is the module.
-The example program is combat.py.

 This has been tested on windows and ubuntu using python 2.7